samirchowdhury/pph-matlab/README.md

 A{3}

-// A{3} should be a 5x5 matrix wit entries 0 1 2 3 4 on top row
+// A{3} should be a 5x5 matrix with entries 0 1 2 3 4 on top row

 pers = computePPH(A{3},4);